 If something does go wrong with the pension scheme, trustees may be held personally liable for any loss caused as a result of a breach of trust.
 This could happen when, for example:

 - a trustee carried out an act which is not authorised under the trust deed and scheme rules

-- a trustee fails to do something that should have been done under the trust deed and scheme rules
+- the trustee fails to do something that should have been done under the trust deed and scheme rules

 - a trustee does not perform one or more of their duties under trust law or pension legislation or does not perform them with sufficient care.